-21.4.4 Increasing Parent Number
+21.5.4 Increasing Number of Parents

 Networks with low stability due to interference may have mote resets due to the manager having difficulty maintaining reliable downstream communication with all the motes.
-Downstream transport eventually fails over to broadcast flooding, so the more parents each mote has in the network, the higher the chance than any given mote will receive a downstream packet.
-The parent number can be changed network-wide using the setNetworkConfig() API with the numParents parameter.
+When there are sufficient failures, downstream transport eventually switches to broadcast flooding, so the more parents each mote has in the network, the higher the chance than any given mote will receive a downstream packet.
+The number of parents can be changed network-wide using the setNumParents() API.
 More parents means that the mote schedule gets busier and each mote's average current will increase.
 For LTC5800 parts, busy routers will be the least impacted by going from the default two parents to three parents, with an average current increase around 15%.
 Low-data leaf motes could see their average current increase by up to 32%.
 In cases of extreme interference, the number of parents can be increased to four, with another similar increase to average current expected.

-21.4.5 Increasing Downstream Retries and Timeouts
+21.5.5 Increasing Downstream Retries and Timeouts

 If identifying truly lost motes is not a priority, there is another way to increase downstream reliability without significantly increasing power: increase the maximum number of retries the manager will send before declaring a mote lost.
-By default, the manager will try each packet a maximum of 5 times.
-We can double this limit using the manager CLI and the following commands:
+By default, the manager will source route a packet twice to a mote, each time using a disjoint route if possible.
+If both of those fail, by default the manager will try broadcast flooding the packet a maximum of three times.
+If all those also fail, the mote is declared lost.
+By doubling the following INI settings from their default, we increase the maximum to four source-routed packets followed by six broadcast floods: